CO-10: Diagnosis Inconsistent with Patient Gender

 How to Prevent CO-10

-- Verify patient gender at every registration and correct discrepancies immediately
+- Verify patient gender during registration

-- Train coders on gender-specific ICD-10 code restrictions and gender-neutral alternatives
+- Train coders on gender-specific ICD-10 requirements

 Related Denial Codes